 Consider this about mobile websites:

 51% of smartphone users have purchased from a company/brand other than the one they intended to because the information provided was useful.
 3

 Did you know?
-Google is actively experimenting with their algorithm, and there are public plans to rank websites based on the mobile version of the page.
+Google actively experiments with their algorithm, and there are plans to rank websites based on the page’s mobile version.

 Page Speed as a Ranking Factor for Mobile Searches

 Starting in July 2018, page speed will be a ranking factor for mobile searches.
 4

 This is big for ranking in search.
 As Google transitions to index websites based on their mobile variation – a fast website is more important than ever.Mobile site speed testing helps improve mobile site speed and overall website performance and experience.